ruarfff/music-monkey-api/README.md

 This will launch the application on [localhost:8080](http://localhost:8080)

+To restart the app automatically on changes:

+`yarn start:watch`

+The easiest things is to use 2 consoles.

+In one run: `yarn compile:watch` and in the other run: `yarn start:watch`

 ## Deploying

 Deployments are automated.
 We use [CodeShip](https://codeship.com/) to automate deployments.
 All you need to do is push changes to the master branch to deploy.
 Other branches will not deploy.